 The paucity of exact literary equivalents for this pattern represents the tendency of Arabic writers to use less complex structures to achieve the present perfective.
 While such economy is the norm in the spoken language, it is something of an anomaly in written Arabic, which is well known for its periphrastic eloquence.

 As the second and third examples illustrate, perfect progressive meaning is often understood from the context surrounding simple present verbs (especially cue words such as مُنْذُ).

+TIME REFERENCE : FUTURE